litfsindt/LIT-SpaceDock/README.md

 ```
 This command allows the filtering of combinations based on IChem interactions fingerprint similarity.
 A reference ligand is required, and the ichem.conf file (examples provided in the IChem/ folder) must be filled out.
+An IChem license is available in the IChem/ folder.

 ## Examples
 Certain building blocks have been already docked with GOLD in the Dopamine D3 Receptor (located in the docked_BBs_DRD3/ folder) and in the Estrogen Beta Receptor (docked_BBs_ERB/).
 These are ready for use in SpaceDock example combinations (with -pbb option).

+#### Structures
+Dopamine D3 Receptor (PDB : 3PBL) and Estrogen Beta Receptor (PDB : 1QKM) structures used for this work are available in structures/

 ## Contacts
 François Sindt: f.sindt'[at]'unistra.fr